-Home insurance is a form of property insurance that covers damages caused to a house or any possessions in the home.
+Home insurance is a form of property insurance that covers damages caused to a house or any possessions in the home and can be opted for by house owners.

-There are two types of house insurance policy:
+There are two types of home insurance which are mainly opted by owners:

 - Building Policy